66th Armor Regiment: World War II

+Unrelated unit designated "66th Infantry Regiment"

+The 66th Infantry Regiment, a Regular Army infantry regiment constituted on 10 July 1943 and activated on 15 July 1943 with the 71st Infantry Division, does not share a lineal connection with the interwar period unit designated the 66th Infantry Regiment.

 Cold War

 Following the war, elements of the 66th and other units of the 2nd Armored Division were selected to occupy the American sector of Berlin and serve as the first American troops to enter the fallen German capital.

 During the Korean War, an offspring of the 66th fought under the designation "6th Tank Battalion".
 During the war, the sixth won seven battle streamers and the Korean Presidential Unit Citation.
 These honors were awarded to the 66th Armored Regiment when the 6th Tank Battalion was inactivated after the conflict.

 Throughout the Cold War, the four battalions of the regiment served in the 2nd Armored Division at Ft.
 Hood, Texas, and as part of the 2nd Armored Division (Forward) in the Federal Republic of Germany.

 Desert Storm

 In 1991, during Operation Desert Storm, the regiment assisted in the liberation of Kuwait and the defeat of the Iraqi army.
 The 2nd and 3rd battalions of the regiment, stationed in Germany as part of the 2nd Armored Division (Forward), deployed and fought under the operational control of the 1st Infantry Division as part of Task Force 1-41 Infantry.
 The 4th Battalion, along with the 3d (Phantom) Brigade of the 3rd Infantry Division, was attached to the 1st Armored Division.
 The 2nd and 3rd battalions served in the Battle of 73 Easting and the Battle of Norfolk.
 The Phantom Brigade became the 1st Armor's lead brigade for VII Corps' "left hook" to smash the Iraqi Republican Guard divisions.
 It served in the largest tank battle in American history at the Battle of Medina Ridge.

 In the spring of 1995, the 1st Battalion of the 66th was assigned to assist over 5,000 Cuban and Haitian refugees interned at Guantanamo Bay, Cuba.